illyanyc/technitrade/README.md

 ### Input and hidden layers
 LSTM input and hidden layers are utilized. [[TensorFlow](https://www.tensorflow.org/api_docs/python/tf/keras/layers/LSTM)]

 The input layer contains <code>60</code> nodes, while the hidden layers contain <code>30</code> nodes by default but can be set by the administrator to *n* arbitrary amount by setting the <code>n_nodes</code> variable.
-The number of hidden layers defauls to <code>1</code> but can also be modified by the administrator.
+The number of hidden layers default to <code>1</code> but can also be modified by the administrator.

 Hidden layers are added with a <code>add_hidden_layers()</code> helper function.